jlgerber/cpp_happy_fun_time/session_02/session02.md

 }
 ```

+### string
 Next up is the string class.
 You are in luck, because it works a lot like python's string class.
-Furthermore, it exists, which is a bonus, because it didn't in c.
-Thanks c++.
+Furthermore, it exists, which is a bonus, because it didn't in C. Thanks C++.
 ```
 #include <iostream>
 #include <string>